 Authorpreneur, Editor, and Publisher

 You have your manuscript in your hands, ready to go.
-You’ve gone through the self-edits, beta readers, developmental and/or copyedits, and now you’re ready to shop your masterpiece around, but what path is right for you?
+You’ve gone through the self-edits, beta readers, developmental and/or copyedits, and now you’re ready to shop your masterpiece around, but what publishing path is right for you?
 Should you seek an agent and try the traditional route or get it out there right now by self-publishing?

 The choice to go indie or get an agent is a personal one, and it really is different for every book.
 There are many traditional authors who have recently found self-publishing is a great way to get short stories, novellas, or even some novels out there to their audience much quicker than traditional.
 And there are just as many indie authors who have decided to submit their books traditionally.

 This series of posts is all about just that, the choices you have to make between being traditionally published and self published.